makitso/custom-css/README.md

 (at your option) any later version.</p>
 <p>This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.</p>
+See the lol GNU General Public License for more details.</p>
 <p>You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <a href="http://www.gnu.org/licenses/" rel="nofollow">http://www.gnu.org/licenses/</a>.</p>